HMS Imogen (1805)

-HMS Imogen (or Imogene) was a Royal Navy 16-gun brig-sloop of the Seagull class launched in July 1805.
+HMS Imogen (or Imogene) was a Royal Navy 16-gun brig-sloop of the launched in July 1805.
 She served primarily in the Adriatic campaign before the Navy sold her in 1817.

 History

 Commander Thomas Garth commissioned Imogen in August 1805 for the North Sea.
 In November she towed Friendship, of Inverness, Brimmer, master, into Yarmouth.
 Imogen had found Friendship at sea with no one aboard.

 On 18 April 1806, Imogen captured the Prussian galliot Broderlusde, and on 23 August Bergitta.

 Garth sailed for the Mediterranean on 26 June 1807.
 On 13 September, Imogen captured the Danish vessel Commandant van Scholten.

 On 27 January 1808, Imogen captured the brig William Tell and her cargo.
 In March Commander William Stephens replaced Garth.